dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 IMPROVE ME

-Developers may only be interested in specially formed data with a desire to directly handle all non-matching forms.
-The `let`-`else` construct is designed precisely for this purpose.
-Whereas the regular destructuring `let` allows to focus on a single given pattern, it invariably traps if the right-hand side data doesn't match it, which is warned at compilation.
-The `else` clause gives the programmer a way to deal with refuted matches, such as bailing out of the process or logging a message before trapping.
-As such, `let`-`else` is similar to a two-`case` `switch` in a compact form that additionally doesn't force the indentation of the processing logic following it.
+The `let`-`else` construct in Motoko is designed for developers who want to work with a specific pattern of data while  handling all non-matching data on a different control-flow path.
+Unlike the standard destructuring `let`, which traps (and triggers a compile-time warning) when the data doesn't match the expected pattern, `let`-`else` provides a way to manage refuted matches.
+This construct allows programmers to gracefully handle mismatches, such as exiting the current function or logging a message before trapping.

+`let`-`else` can be seen as a more compact version of a two-case `switch` statement.
+It has the added benefit of not requiring indentation for the code that follows it, which can improve readability.
+This feature enables developers to write non-indenting `if`-`else`-like structures in their code.

 Here's an example demonstrating how to use `let`-`else` to avoid a less readable, indentation-increasing `switch`: